SMS and WhatsApp sign-up form

 For more information about SMS compliance, see SMS Laws and Regulations.

-Step 4: Style your message
+Step 5: Style your message

-You can customize the look and feel of your message using the drag-and-drop in-app message components.
+Customize the look and feel of your message using the drag-and-drop in-app message components.

-After your campaign has launched, you can analyze results in real-time to see how many users have engaged with your campaign.
-To see how many users have opted into the subscription group, you can create a segment of users who subscribed to the subscription group by filtering for users who have received the in-app message and submitted the form.
+After your campaign has launched, you can analyze results in real time to see how many users have engaged with your campaign.
+To see how many users have opted in to the subscription group, you can create a segment of users who subscribed to the subscription group by filtering for users who have received the in-app message and submitted the form.